 - If someone else in your family or social group had similar problems.

-A complete medical evaluation and physical examination will be performed to diagnose tenesmus and identify its cause.
+A complete medical evaluation and physical examination will diagnose tenesmus and identify its cause.

 The doctor will take a person’s complete medical and family history and may ask other questions about: